Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Aperture correction

 \section{Aperture correction}

 To obtain the galaxy-integrated spectrum, we perform an aperture correction for each target using all available HST and JWST \citep{Cox+25} photometry.
 Otherwise, available photometry \citep{Stefanon+17} from HST, CFHT, and IRAC is adopted.
 Briefly, for galaxy ID=9322, we first compute the synthetic photometry ($F_{\rm syn}$) by convolving the observed spectrum with the filter bandpasses.
 The aperture correction factor, $R_{\rm corr}$, is then derived as the ratio of the imaging photometry ($F_{\rm phot}$) to the synthetic photometry ($F_{\rm syn}$).
-Based on the best linear fit of $R_{\rm corr}$ as a function of wavelength (red line in the middle panel of Figure~\ref{ext_figB:apr_corr}), the observed spectrum of galaxy ID=9322 is rescaled to match the multi-band photometry (blue squares; left and right panels).
+Based on the best linear fit of $R_{\rm corr}$ as a function of wavelength (red line in the middle panel of Figure~\ref{ext_figB:apr_corr}), the observed spectrum of galaxy ID=9322 is rescaled to match the multi-band photometry (blue squares; left and right panels). { \cite{Lu+25} also derived the aperture correction using the JWST/NIRSpec Multi-Shutter Array forward-modeling tool (MSAFIT; \citealt{de_Graaff+24}), which accounts for the galaxy morphology, the NIRSpec point spread function, and detector pixelation.
+They showed that both alternative aperture-correction prescriptions and the $\pm1\sigma$ uncertainty have a negligible impact on the spectral fits and the derived stellar population parameters.
+As the treatment of aperture-correction uncertainties and their correlations is not yet well established, we do not add them in quadrature.
+In any case, this would only change the absolute $\chi^2$ values, not the relative ranking of the models, and therefore would not affect our conclusions.}

 {B\arabic{figure}}

 {C\arabic{figure}}